Fighting the Comanche on the Santa Fe Trail – Legends of America (original) (raw)

 Wagon Train

-Early in the spring of 1828, a company of young men residing in the vicinity of Franklin, Missouri, having heard related by a neighbor who had recently returned the wonderful story of a passage across the great plains and the strange things to be seen in the land of the Mexicans, determined to explore the region for themselves; making the trip in wagons, an innovation of a startling character, as previously only pack-animals had been employed in the limited trade with far-off Santa Fe.
+Early in the spring of 1828, a company of young men residing in the vicinity of Franklin, Missouri, having heard related by a neighbor who had recently returned the remarkable story of a passage across the great plains and the strange things to be seen in the land of the Mexicans, determined to explore the region for themselves; making the trip in wagons, an innovation of a startling character, as previously only pack-animals had been employed in the limited trade with far-off Santa Fe.
 The story of their journey can best be told in the words of one of the party:

-We had about 1,000 miles to travel, and as there was no wagon-road in those early days across the plains to the mountains, we were compelled to take our chances through the vast wilderness, seeking the best route we could.
+We had about 1,000 miles to travel, and as there was no wagon road in those early days across the plains to the mountains, we were compelled to take our chances through the vast wilderness, seeking the best route we could.
 No signs of life were visible except the innumerable buffalo and antelope that were constantly crossing our trail.
-We moved on slowly from day to day without any incident worth recording and arrived at the Arkansas River, made the passage, and entered the Great American Desert lying beyond, as listless, lonesome, and noiseless as a sleeping sea.
+We moved on slowly from day to day without any incident worth recording.
+We arrived at the Arkansas River, made the passage, and entered the Great American Desert lying beyond, as listless, lonesome, and noiseless as a sleeping sea.
 Having neglected to carry any water with us, we were obliged to go without a drop for two days and nights after leaving the river.

 Cimarron River

-At last, we reached the Cimarron River, a cool, sparkling stream, ourselves and our animals on the point of perishing.
+At last, we reached the Cimarron River, a cool, sparkling stream, and our animals were on the point of perishing.
 Our joy at discovering it, however, was short-lived.
 We had scarcely quenched our thirst when we saw, to our dismay, a large band of Indians camped on its banks.
-Their furtive glances at us, and significant looks at each other, aroused our worst suspicions, and we instinctively felt we were not to get away without serious trouble.
+Their furtive glances at us and significant looks at each other aroused our worst suspicions, and we instinctively felt we were not to get away without serious trouble.
 Contrary to our expectations, however, they did not offer to molest us, and we at once made up our minds they preferred to wait for our return, as we believed they had somehow learned of our intention to bring back from New Mexico a large herd of mules and ponies.

 On September 1, those who had remained in Santa Fe commenced our homeward journey.
 We started with 150 mules and horses, four wagons, and a large amount of silver coin.
 Nothing of an eventful character occurred until we arrived at the Upper Cimarron Springs, where we intended to encamp for the night.
 But, our anticipations of peaceful repose were rudely dispelled, for when we rode up on the summit of the hill, the sight that met our eyes was appalling enough to excite the gravest apprehensions.
 It was a large camp of Comanche, evidently there for robbery and murder.
 We could neither turn back nor go on either side of them on account of the mountainous character of the country, and we realized, when too late, that we were in a trap.

 Realizing the danger of our situation, we took advantage of every moment to hurry through their camp.
-Captain Means, Ellison, and I were a little distance behind the wagons, on horseback; observing that the balance of our men was evading them, the blood-thirsty Indians at once threw off their masks of dissimulation, and in an instant, we knew the time for a struggle had arrived.
+Captain Means, Ellison, and I were a little distance behind the wagons on horseback.
+Observing that the balance of our men was evading them, the bloodthirsty Indians at once threw off their masks of dissimulation, and in an instant, we knew the time for a struggle had arrived.

 The Indians, as we rode on, seized our bridle-reins and began to fire upon us.
 Ellison and I put spurs to our horses and got away, but Captain Means, a brave man, was ruthlessly shot and cruelly scalped while the life-blood was pouring from his ghastly wounds.